Axos Bank Business Savings

-|Live Oak Bank Business Savings||1%|
+|Live Oak Bank Business Savings||3.10%|

 A business savings account is just like a personal savings account, allowing you to store your money and earn interest over time.
 When you’ve saved up enough working capital that you no longer need constant access to, you can safely grow it with reliable interest until a large purchase comes up.
 A business savings account safely stores the funds you might need for equipment or taxes later and boosts your business’s overall credibility — critical for landing solid rates and terms on future loans when business booms.

 To entice your business, many banks offer higher interest rates on larger deposits and balances in these accounts.
 The bigger your business’s savings, the more you earn.

 Yes, a business savings account is always a good idea, especially since you can find options with few fees and minimum balance requirements.
 Having an account encourages you to tuck away money for taxes and future business purchases like equipment.
 You also gain from earning steady interest on the idle funds, passively growing your capital.